Mig-uel/aws-saa/EC2-SAA-LEVEL/README.md

   - A source/destination check flag
 - ENIs can be attached and detached from instances, allowing for flexible network configurations.
 - ENIs are bound to a specific Availability Zone and cannot be moved between zones.

+## EC2 Hibernation

+We know that when we stop an EC2 instance, the data on the instance store is kept intact but the data in RAM is lost.
+And when we terminate an instance, both the instance store and RAM data are lost.

+The typical on startup sequence for an EC2 instance is:

+- OS boots up
+- EC2 instance user data scripts run
+- Applications start running
+- Caches are warmed up and can take time

+With EC2 Hibernation, when you stop an instance, the contents of the RAM are saved to the EBS root volume.
+When you start the instance again, the RAM contents are restored, allowing the instance to resume from where it left off.

+- The in-memory (RAM) state of the instance is preserved.
+- The instance boots up faster since it doesn't have to go through the full OS boot process.
+- Applications can resume from their previous state without needing to restart or reinitialize.
+- Hibernation is supported for certain instance types and requires the root volume to be an EBS volume.
+- Under the hood: the RAM state is written to a swap file on the EBS root volume.
+- There are additional charges for the EBS storage used to save the RAM state during hibernation.
+- Use Cases:
+  - Applications that require fast startup times.
+  - Workloads that need to maintain state across instance stops and starts.

+### EC2 Hibernation - Good to Know

+- Hibernation is supported on both Linux and Windows instances.
+- The supported instance types include T2, T3, M4, M5, C4, C5, R4, R5, and others.
+- The maximum amount of RAM that can be hibernated is 150 GB.
+- Does not support bare metal instances.
+- Supports many Amazon Machine Images (AMIs), but not all.
+- The root EBS volume must be encrypted, not using instance store volumes, and must be at least 2 GB larger than the amount of RAM.
+- Available for On-Demand, Reserved, and Spot Instances.
+- An instance can be hibernated for up to 60 days.
+After that, it will be automatically terminated.
+- Hibernation must be enabled when the instance is launched; it cannot be enabled on an existing instance.